4C-multiphysics/4C/doc/documentation/src/analysis_guide/struct_dynamics.rst

 Solving nonlinear systems in structural simulations
 ===================================================

 Life is nonlinear, and so are most of the simulations.
 Thus, the simulation software must be able to deal with nonlinear simulations, be the reason for the nonlinearity a large strain formulation, a nonlinear material model or nonlinear boundary/contact condition.

 Since the theory of nonlinear finite element simulations is complex, we will only give an introduction of the necessary input parameters here.

-The basic details of the nonlinear solver are given in the section ``STRUCTURAL DYNAMICS``.
+The basic details of the nonlinear solver are given in the section ``STRUCTURAL DYNAMIC``.

 First of all: since in contrast to a linear simulation, where we may scale results (displacements, strains, stresses) with a factor, and also superpose load cases by simply adding results of each load case, the load history is crucial in nonlinear simulations, and we commonly divide the simulation in steps (other programs denote these as *increments*).

-Users may give the time step size, the maximum time at the end of the simulation, and the maximum number of steps to be conducted by these parameters (the values behind the keywords show the default values):
+Users may give the time step size, the maximum time at the end of the simulation, and the maximum number of steps to be conducted by these parameters
+(the values behind the keywords show the default values):

 .. code-block:: yaml

-   STRUCTURAL DYNAMICS:
+   STRUCTURAL DYNAMIC:
      INT_STRATEGY: "Standard"
      TIMESTEP: 0.05
      MAXTIME: 5